dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/scaffolding.md

 ## Directories and namespaces

 The entity classes and a DbContext class are scaffolded into the project's root directory and use the project's default namespace.
 You can specify the directory where classes are scaffolded using `-OutputDir` (PMC) or `--output-dir` (CLI).
-The namespace will be the root namespace plus the names of any subdirectories under the project's root directory.

 You can also use `-ContextDir` (PMC) and `--context-dir` (CLI) to scaffold the DbContext class into a separate directory from the entity type classes.